 - Master of Science: $740 per credit (36 credits)

-Financial aid may be available to you as a returning adult student.
-Financial aid is awarded by your home campus.
-Contact your home campus financial aid office for details:
+Financial aid may be available to you as a returning adult student and is awarded by your “home” campus (see below for an explanation of “home” campus).

 - UW-Green Bay Financial Aid

 - UW-River Falls Financial Aid

 - UW-Superior Financial Aid

 Please check with your home campus regarding minimum credits required to qualify for financial aid as a full- or part-time student.

 To apply for federal and state financial aid, fill out the Free Application for Federal Student Aid (FAFSA).
 Completing this form is the first step when applying for federal or state financial aid.
 Even if you haven’t made a final decision about whether or not you will apply to this program, you may want to consider completing the FAFSA.

 As a returning adult student, you may consider the following sources of financial aid to help with the cost of your online degree:

 - Federal grants—awarded based on financial need.
 Grants do not need to be repaid.